mgba-emu/www/downloads.markdown

 Development downloads
 ---------------------

-Debelopment builds are available for Windows, macOS, Ubuntu, and as homebrew for the Nintendo 3DS and Wii.
-The nightlies are updated every day at 13:00 UTC, and contain a CHANGES file that lists all of the visible changes since the previous release.
+Development builds are available for Windows, macOS, Ubuntu, and as homebrew for the Nintendo 3DS and Wii.
+The builds are updated hourly, and contain a CHANGES file that lists all of the visible changes since the previous release.

 ### Desktop OS
 * [Windows](https://s3.amazonaws.com/mgba/mGBA-build-latest-win32.7z)